frkandris/WP-Print/readme.txt

 * Provides a "Print This Page" button on the printer-friendly version
 * Removes all unnecessary elements (headers, sidebars, footers, widgets) for clean printing
 * Responsive design that works well on all devices
-* No configuration needed - works out of the box
+* Configurable settings to choose which post types display the print button

 = Use Cases =